letsencrypt/boulder/README.md

     docker-compose run boulder go test ./ra

+The configuration in docker-compose.yml mounts your [`$GOPATH`](https://golang.org/doc/code.html#GOPATH) on top of its own `$GOPATH`.
+So you can edit code on your host and it will be immediately reflected inside Docker images run with docker-compose.

+By default, Boulder uses a fake DNS resolver that resolves all hostnames to 127.0.0.1.
+This is suitable for running integration tests inside the Docker container.
+If you want Boulder to be able to communicate with a client running on your host instead, you should find your host's Docker IP with:

+    ifconfig | grep -A1 docker0

+And edit docker-compose.yml to change the FAKE_DNS environment variable to match.

 If a base image changes (i.e. `letsencrypt/boulder-tools`) you will need to rebuild images for both the boulder and bhsm containers and re-create them.
 The quickest way to do this is with this command: